GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

   </tr>
 </table>

 #### FLoC API

 _FLoC provided a high-level view of a user's interests by grouping them in cohorts with thousands of similar browsers.
 [Learn more about FLoC.](/docs/privacy-sandbox/floc/)_

-**Last updated 2022/02:** FLoC has been superseded by the Topics API.
-These links are for historical reference.
+**_Last updated 2022/02: FLoC has been superseded by Topics API, links are for historical reference_**

 <table class="width-full">
   <tr>